-Heat the upper bearing (31) to a uniform temperature no higher than 250°F (120°C).
+Heat the upper bearing (15) to a uniform temperature no higher than 250°F (120°C).
 Slide the bearing onto the shaft until it is fully seated against the shaft shoulder.
-Do this quickly, in one continuous motion, to prevent the bearing from cooling and sticking on the shaft.
+This should be done quickly, in one continuous motion, to prevent the bearing from cooling and sticking on the shaft.